Afflecks, Northern Quarter

 Afflecks offers photographers and Instagrammers a rich palette of visual potential:

-- Best time to visit: mid‑week mornings (opening from ~10:30 am) offer light crowds and softer natural light through the windows—good for clean interiors or styled shoots.
+• Best time to visit: mid‑week late mornings offer lighter crowds and softer natural light through the windows—good for clean interiors or styled shoots.
 Evenings can be moody and ambient, though busier.
 Weekends may feel cramped.

 Further Information